-Harlow Green Community Primary School was last inspected in March 2017 by means of a short inspection.
-The school was judged to be ‘Good’.
+Harlow Green Community Primary School was last inspected in February 2023 by means of a fully graded inspection.
+The outcome was that the school was judged to be ‘Good’.
 Please read the full report by clicking on the link below.

 Why does Ofsted inspect schools?